Glubiz/Rust-Snippets-and-Examples/README.md

 - Parsing and Serialization
 - Systems Programming

+## Example Categories

+The following topics are covered in this repository:

+- Todo

-Each topic has its own folder containing code examples and explanations.
+Each category has its own folder containing code examples and explanations.
 These examples are designed to help you learn Rust and provide inspiration for your projects.

 ## How to Use